Georgegriff/griffadev/src/posts/eslint-new-features/eslint-new-features.md

 Some members in my team this week wanted to make use of [Private class fields](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes/Private_class_fields) in a NodeJS server.
 This proposal is currently shipped in Chrome, Edge, Firefox and NodeJS, with Safari notably absent.
 In this instance, we wanted to get them working for a backend server application, so support since Node 12, we're good to go, or so I thought, turns out linters aren't always here to save you time.

-I summed my feelings on the whole process of figuring this out on Twitter.

-{% twitter "1333779719074955264" %}

 Feel free if you want to skip ahead past the story, and to head right to [Configuring ESLint](#configuring-eslint).

 For this article, i'll be using this code example of using Private class fields, the code used is irrelevant.